Gustavo Hamer: Coventry City

 On 3 July 2020, English club Coventry City completed the signing of Hamer for a fee exceeding £1.5m.
 He made his debut in a 1–0 EFL Cup victory against Milton Keynes Dons on 5 September.
 In his fifth appearance for the club, a 3–1 loss against Bournemouth, he was shown a red card for violent conduct which resulted in a three-match suspension.
 He returned from suspension on 27 October against Middlesbrough and three days later scored his first goal in a 3–2 win over Reading.

 On 17 May 2023, he scored the winning goal in the second leg of the Championship playoff semi-final against Middlesbrough to set up a game against Luton Town for the right to play in the Premier League and scored the equalising goal to make the score 1–1, before being defeated on penalties.

 Sheffield United

 On 12 August 2023, Hamer signed a four-year deal with recently promoted Premier League club Sheffield United for an undisclosed fee, believed to be in the region of £15 million.
 On 27 April 2025, he was named EFL Championship Player of the Season.

+Return to Coventry City

+On 11 August 2026, almost three years after leaving Coventry City, Hamer re-signed for an undisclosed fee on a new long-term contract.